openpnp/openpnp/Runout-Compensation-Setup.md

 # What is Runout and Runout Compensation?
-(WORK IN PROGRESS)
 See the animations below.
 Left side is without compensation, right side is compensation enabled.
 The compensation algorithm removes the eccentricity of the nozzle tip to gain better placement accuracy.
 The following is about how to setup that feature.
 ![nozzle tip without compensation](https://user-images.githubusercontent.com/3868450/51180932-110c7400-18ca-11e9-8518-aff180ec30d5.gif)
 ![runout compensated](https://user-images.githubusercontent.com/3868450/51181050-5df04a80-18ca-11e9-887b-b25f2942505b.gif)